-would oppose the ruling classes.50 Yet their call for peasants and workers to revolt did not preclude a women's revolution.
+For He Zhen and Liu Shipei, on the other hand, women remained part of a larger revolution-the "whole people" (quanti zhi min) would oppose the ruling classes.
+Yet their call for peasants and workers to revolt did not preclude a women's revolution.
 Women too had to liberate themselves.
 In He Zhen's words,

 Chinese society in recent years has seen a little liberation of women.
 However, has this women's liberation truly come from women being active agents (zhudongzhe)-or from being passive agents (beidongzhe)?
 What is "being an active agent"?
 It is women struggling for liberation with their own might.
 What is "being a passive agent"?
 It is men granting liberation to women.
 When we look at the liberation of Chinese women today, most of it has come about from being passive and less of it from being active agents.
-What active forces there have been, have come from men, and so as a result the benefits to women have not equaled those garnered by men.51
+What active forces there have been, have come from men, and so as a result the benefits to women have not equaled those garnered by men.

 When He Zhen turned her attention to the West, she recognized some of the ways in which the West was moving toward women's liberation.
 Monogamy, civil marriage, and divorce won her qualified praise, even though they clearly did not go far enough even in theory, much less in practice.
 She also approved of coeducation and of allowing boys and girls to mix socially.
 In the end, however, He Zhen found that none of this represented the liberation of women except in the most superficial way.
 Chinese feminists could not assume that the path of liberation had already been forged in the West.
 He Zhen also distrusted reforms.
 To refute the reformist quest to give women economic independence through jobs, she contrasted individual (geren) and group (quanti) economic independence.
-On an individual basis, economic independence simply meant that a given woman had some freedom of action, but cuted in July 1907, righteous and steadfast unto death.
-The heavyhandedness of the authorities had as much to do with making Qiu Jin an instant martyr as did the efforts of the revolutionaries.
-But necrophilia (or ancestor worship) was important to the Chinese as to all revolutionaries.
-A "Saddened student" (Beisheng) wrote Natural Justice that Qiu Jin's first task had been "to hoe, not to plant"; weeding out the traitors came first.56 Qiu had founded propaganda organs using colloquial Chinese that ordinary people could understand.
-Her efforts had not been limited to political revolution; she also worked for women's rights, desiring to awaken women and found schools.
-She was dedicated, selfless, noble, a xia (crusader) who loved her country.
+On an individual basis, economic independence simply meant that a given woman had some freedom of action, but it did not affect the majority of women.
+As long as a small body of rich people monopolized the organs of production and unemployment was rising, economic independence remained merely a slogan meant to disguise wage slavery.
+To have a few women join the working class would not challenge sexual inequality.
+In He Zhen's vision, true economic independence for women (or, better, for everyone), lay only in anarchocommunism.